Kiel97/DCSS-Challenge-Generator/README.md

   Or maybe you want to add new feature to program?
 That's to Python it's very easy to edit and add your own lines code even for programming beginners!
 Grab your repository clone and use your imagination!

 What are you waiting for?
-Challenge yourself in DCSS!
+Challenge yourself in Dungeon Crawl Stone Soup!